 Generation N is the name I gave this new growing category of consumerism because it is so different than the way that we think about traditional customers in the past.
 As a quick, high-level overview, when we had to shelter in place, we had no choice but to use digital, for all of our communications, for all of our shopping, for all of our news-gathering, and fake-news-gathering.How COVID-19 and the “Novel Economy” is changing the way customers respond to businesses, Karen Roby, TechRepublic

-With the term “generation N” or “generation Novel”, Solis encompassed all those categories of consumers who, during the quarantine period, began to use digital devices in their daily activities.
+Solis coined the term “generation N” or “generation Novel” to denote the consumers who, during the quarantine period, began to use digital devices in their daily activities.

-As a result of the pandemic, so-called Generation N turned to digital applications — web and mobile apps — to shop, talk with family and friends, obtain information, learn and adopt new pieces of knowledge, communicate with doctors, ask for help and more.
+As a result of the pandemic, the so-called Generation N turned mostly to digital applications — web and mobile apps — to shop, talk with family and friends, find information, learn and adopt new pieces of knowledge, communicate with medical staff, ask for help, and more.

 - Meet today’s new digital consumer: Generation Novel

 - How COVID-19 created a new kind of consumer in just 90 days

 - The Rise of “Generation Novel” aka Gen N and the Novel Economy